brianbauer42/WhatAudio/README.md

 # [What Audio](https://beta.what.audio)
-IN DEVELOPMENT: At this stage, it works well in Chrome, FireFox, and Opera, but Safari and Edge do not support FLAC streaming.
-I'll add the ability for an admin to disable formats from the admin panel soon if the site operator prefers compatibility.
+At this stage, it works well in Chrome, FireFox, and Opera, but Safari and Edge do not support FLAC streaming.
-DM me if you are interested in an admin code before setting up your own instance, or if I can clarify any instructions!
+DM me if you are interested in an admin code to try out my instance at http://what.audio before setting up your own, or if I can clarify any instructions!

 I've long admired the format of leftasrain.com and wanted to build something similar for my own use.